oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-6.rst

        .. include:: distributed-steps/includes/input_data_collection.rst

    * - ``haloData``
-     - Pointer to the collection of numeric tables with p columns and arbitrary number of rows, containing halo observations for current node computed on step 5.
+     - Pointer to the collection of numeric tables with :math:`p` columns and arbitrary number of rows, containing halo observations for current node computed on :ref:`step 5 <dbscan_step_5>`.

        .. include:: distributed-steps/includes/input_data_collection.rst

    * - ``haloDataIndices``
-     - Pointer to the collection of numeric tables with 1 column and arbitrary number of rows, containing indices for halo observations for current node computed on step 5.
+     - Pointer to the collection of numeric tables with :math:`1` column and arbitrary number of rows, containing indices for halo observations for current node computed on :ref:`step 5 <dbscan_step_5>`.
        Size of this collection should be equal to the size of collection for haloData Input ID.

        .. include:: distributed-steps/includes/input_data_collection_with_exceptions.rst

    * - ``haloDataBlocks``
-     - Pointer to the collection of 1 x 1 numeric tables containing identifiers of initial block for halo observations for current node computed on step 5.
+     - Pointer to the collection of :math:`1 \times 1` numeric tables containing identifiers of initial block for halo observations for current node computed on :ref:`step 5 <dbscan_step_5>`.
-       Size of this collection should be equal to the size of collection for haloData Input ID.
+       Size of this collection should be equal to the size of collection for ``haloData`` ``Input ID``.

        .. include:: distributed-steps/includes/input_data_collection_with_exceptions.rst